bwjjohnson/connect/README.md

 Requirements
 -------------

-This application is build using Ruby on Rails.
+This application is built using Ruby on Rails.
 Learn more about [Installing Rails](http://railsapps.github.io/installing-rails.html).

 Database
 --------

-This application uses SQLite with ActiveRecord.
+This application uses PostgreSQL with ActiveRecord.

 Development
 -----------